 5. Brother XM2701 – Another Best sewing machine for denim pants

-The last sewing machine in this roundup is Brother XM2701.
+The last sewing machine I tested is the Brother XM2701.

 It features 27 unique built-in stitches and 63 stitch functions, with an outstanding automatic needle threader for easy thread changes.